farnoosh27/NLP/DevOps/CICD.md

 (the image is extracted from the LinkedIn learning [course](https://www.linkedin.com/learning/devops-with-aws/cicd-overview) taught by Dipali Kulshrestha)

+## Codefresh & CI/CD
+Codefresh is a cloud-native continuous integration and delivery (CI/CD) platform designed to facilitate the rapid development, deployment, and management of cloud-native applications.
+It supports various cloud platforms, including Kubernetes, Docker, and AWS.
+The platform offers an intuitive user interface to streamline the development process.

+Codefresh provides a comprehensive CI/CD solution, covering the entire software lifecycle.
+It allows users to view releases in the Kubernetes dashboard, access Docker images, and trace builds from a single interface.
+The platform is versatile, working with all major Git platforms and cloud providers, offering freedom from vendor lock-in.

+While Codefresh has a strong focus on containers and Kubernetes, it can also handle traditional applications running on virtual machines or physical data centers.

 ## Python Package Index (PyPI)

 ## What are package managers?